-On September 28, the Syrian government proposed the 2021 budget, planned at 8.5 trillion Syrian pounds ($2.7 billion in real terms).
+On September 28, the Syrian government proposed the 2021 budget, planned at 8.5 trillion Syrian pounds ($2.7 billion in inflation-adjusted USD – hereafter referred to as “real terms”).
 The breakdown of the budget is still being debated in the People’s Council, the legislative branch of the Syrian government.
-Due to the sharp depreciation of the Syrian pound and the accelerated slowdown in economic activity over the course of the current year, the 2021 budget is not only a 27 percent decrease compared to last year in inflation-adjusted (real) US dollar terms, but is also the smallest budget since the uprising in 2011.
+Due to the sharp depreciation of the Syrian pound and the accelerated slowdown in economic activity over the course of the current year, the 2021 budget is not only a 27 percent decrease compared to last year in real terms, but is also the smallest budget since the uprising in 2011.

 The latest contraction in Damascus’s spending is nothing new.
 Since 2010, our calculations show that Syria’s per capita budget spending has declined by 70 percent.
 Though it is well known that government spending has been shrinking in Syria since the uprising began, examining spending on a per-capita basis highlights the true severity of the country’s economic crisis.
-To put this in perspective, the government will spend about three times less on its citizens in 2021 than it did in 2010—despite the fact that there are only about half the number of people living under its control (11.7 million in 2020 versus 21.4 in 2010).
+To put this in perspective, in 2021 the government will spend about one-third of the amount on its citizens that it did in 2010—despite the fact that there are only about half the number of people living under its control (11.7 million in 2020 versus 21.4 million in 2010).

 Shrinking revenues, shrinking budgets